cacama-valvata/minecraft-aws/README.md

 What The Company needs is a grossly-overengineered solution to the problem of system administrators' work not being reproducible.
 To this end, we will deploy a Minecraft server in the cloud, where it will be always accessible, and on Kubernetes where it can adapt to the load that users place on it.
 (But ignore the part where Minecraft was never engineered to be horizontally scalable and that we can't have more than 1 replica on the cluster in practice...)

+We will also implement persistent storage for the cluster, so that restarts or shutdowns of the cluster to do not result in a loss of Minecraft world data.
+Employees would be heartbroken if their hard work in Minecraft was lost, and they were forced to return to their jobs.

 ## Pipeline

 ```